stasadev/ddev-frankenphp/README.md

         extra_hosts:
           - "host.docker.internal:IP_ADDRESS"
     ```
+- `ddev xdebug` is only designed to work in the `web` container, it won't work here.
 - `ddev launch` doesn't work.
 Open the website URL directly in your browser.

 ## Advanced Customization